-- (a) Subject to fulfilment of the requirements of these regulations, including completion of Part Two of the degree, a candidate may apply through the Postgraduate Office to be examined.
-Except with the approval of the Dean of Postgraduate Research this must be done after the minimum enrolment period and within the maximum enrolment period. - (b) Candidates for the degree of DMA in Performance shall then submit two copies of their written thesis and two copies of a CD embodying the results of their research.
-They shall also confirm that they are prepared to present a public performance related to their work during the examination period (usually within two months)

-of submission).
-Candidates for the degree of DMA in Composition shall submit two copies of their written thesis and two copies of their portfolio of compositions, together with recordings, embodying the results of their research.
-They shall also confirm that they are prepared to present a public lecture-seminar on their compositional research during the examination period (usually within two months of submission).
-In all cases the submissions shall be accompanied by a certificate from the Senior Supervisor stating that the work submitted was carried out under their immediate supervision, that the requirements of Part One and Part Two of the degree have been fulfilled and, where appropriate, that any conditions laid down in other regulations have been satisfied.
+- (a) Subject to fulfilment of the requirements of these regulations, a candidate may apply through the Postgraduate Office to be examined.
+Except with the approval of the Dean of Postgraduate Research this must be done after the minimum enrolment period and within the maximum enrolment period. - (b) A candidate for the degree of DMA in Performance shall then submit a PDF copy of his or her written thesis and two copies of a CD embodying the results of his or her research.
+He or she shall also confirm that he or she is prepared to present a public performance related to his or her work during the examination period (usually within two months of submission).
+A candidate for the degree of DMA in Composition shall submit two copies of his or her written thesis and two copies of his or her portfolio of compositions, together with recordings, embodying the results of his or her research.
+He or she shall also confirm that he or she is prepared to present a public lectureseminar on their compositional research during the examination period (usually within two months of submission).
+In all cases the submissions shall be accompanied by a certificate from the Senior Supervisor stating that the work submitted was carried out under their immediate supervision, that the requirements of Part One and Part Two of the degree have been fulfilled and, where appropriate, that any conditions laid down in other regulations have been satisfied. - (c) A candidate may include in the written thesis and/or portfolio of compositions, or attach as an appendix to it, any of his or her relevant published work.
+Where the published work has more than one author it shall be accompanied by a completed Co-Authorship Form, available from the Postgraduate Studies website, identifying the candidate's own work.
+While published work can be included in the thesis, the thesis must be a single coherent document.
+Further information regarding the inclusion of published work is included in the document "Including Publications in a PhD Thesis", which can be found on the Postgraduate Studies website. - (d) A candidate must indicate in the written thesis any part, which he or she has previously used for another degree (see requirement in Regulation 1 regarding original work). - (e) Once examiners have been appointed, as below, the thesis shall normally be sent to the examiners within 10 working days.

-- (c) A candidate may include in the written thesis and/or portfolio of compositions, or attach as an appendix to it, any of his or her relevant published work.
-Where the published work has more than one author it shall be accompanied by a statement signed by the candidate and co-authors identifying the candidate's own contribution. - (d) A candidate must indicate in the written thesis any part, which he or she has previously used for another degree (see requirement in Regulation 1 regarding original work). - (e) Once examiners have been appointed, as below, the thesis shall normally be sent to the examiners within 10 working days. - (f) The provisions of the General Course and Examination Regulation: L. Theses apply to written theses submitted for the degree of Doctor of Musical Arts.
+(f) The provisions of the General Course and Examination Regulation: L. Theses apply to written theses submitted for the degree of Doctor of Musical Arts.